2026 Festival

 Toby Carr - theorbo

-Helen Roberts, cornettist and founder of Musicke's Measure, brings her rarely heard instrument to SNEMF for the first time since the festival restarted in 2021.
+Helen Roberts, cornettist and founder of Musicke's Measure, brings her rarely heard instrument to SNEMF for the first time.
 She is joined by musicians familiar to SNEMF audiences: soprano Zoe Brookshaw, harpist Aileen Henry and lutenist Toby Carr.
-With this enchanting combination of sounds, Musicke's Measure brings music from 17th century Italy to the beautiful acoustic and surroundings of Abney Park Chapel.
+With this enchanting combination of sounds, Musicke's Measure performs music from 17th century Italy in the beautiful acoustic and surroundings of Abney Park Chapel.

 £20 adult ticket